allenai/reward-bench/README.md

 ## Maitenence

-### Updating the docker image (consider removing this section when we publicly release HERM)
+### Updating the docker image (consider removing this section when we publicly release RewardBench)
 When updating this repo, the docker image should be rebuilt to include those changes.
 For AI2 members, please update the list below with any images you use regularly.
 For example, if you update `scripts/run_rm.py` and include a new package (or change a package version), you should rebuild the image and verify it still works on known models.